othneildrew/Best-README-Template/docs/Support.en.md

-# Support and Servicing
+## Support and Servicing

-## Support
+### How to get Help

-### How to get help
+My projects use GitHub Issues to track bug reports and feature requests.
+Please **search existing Issues first**, before making a new request.

-My projects use GitHub Issues to track bugs and feature requests.
-Please **search the existing issues** before filing new issues to avoid duplicates.
-For new issues, file your bug or feature request as a new Issue.
+If you have any problems or suggestions for improvement that have not yet been described, simply open a new issue.

-For help and questions about using one of my projects, please use the [Stack Overflow Questions](https://stackoverflow.com/questions/) first.
+For help and questions about using my projects, please use the [Stack Overflow Questions](https://stackoverflow.com/questions/) first.

-### Support Policy
+### Technical Support

-The technical support for the software in my repositories is only possible to a very limited extent.
-This is free software and for this reason the [license agreement](Copyright.en.md) already states:
+This is free software and for that reason the [license agreement](Copyright.md) already states:

-The software under this License is distributed on an **"AS IS"** basis.
+**This program is released in the hope that you will find it useful, but without any warranty of merchantability or fitness for a particular purpose.**